Python Package Structure for Scientific Python Projects#

 Note the location of the following directories in the example above:

-docs/: discussed in our docs chapter, this directory contains your user-facing documentation website.
-In a src/ layout docs/ are normally included at the same directory level of the src/ folder.
+docs/: Discussed in our docs chapter, this directory contains your user-facing documentation website.
+In a src/ layout docs/ are normally included at the same directory level as the src/ folder.

-tests/ this directory contains the tests for your project code.
-In a src/ layout tests are normally included at the same directory level of the src/ folder.
+tests/ This directory contains the tests for your project code.
+In a src/ layout, tests are normally included at the same directory level as the src/ folder.

 src/package/: this is the directory that contains the code for your Python project.
 “Package” is normally your project’s name.